Bone Regency: Administrative districts

-Notes: (a) including one kelurahan. (b) except for the desa (villages) of Biru (postcode 92714), Cenrana (postcode 92754) and Palakka (postcode 92761). (c) including two kelurahan.
+Notes: (a) including one kelurahan. (b) except for the desa (villages) of Biru (postcode 92714), Cenrana (postcode 92754) and Palakka (postcode 92761). (c) including the two kelurahan of Ceppaga and Tanah Batue.

 (d) including several small islands off the east coast of the district. (e) except the desa (village) of Kading (post code 90225).

+(f) including the two kelurahan of Otting and Tokaseng. (g) including the two kelurahan of Pompanua and Pompanua Riattang.

-(f) all 8 are kelurahan (Bulu Tempe, Jeppee, Macanang, Macege, Majang, Mattiro Walie, Polewali and Watang Palakka).
+(h) all 8 are kelurahan (Bulu Tempe, Jeppee, Macanang, Macege, Majang, Mattiro Walie, Polewali and Watang Palakka).

-(g) all 8 are kelurahan (Biru, Bukaka, Manurunge, Masumpu, Pappolo, Ta, Walanae and Watampone).
+(j) all 8 are kelurahan (Biru, Bukaka, Manurunge, Masumpu, Pappolo, Ta, Walanae and Watampone).

-(h) all 8 are kelurahan (Bajoe, Cellu, Lonrae, Pallette, Panyula, Tibojong, Toro and Waetuo).
+(k) all 8 are kelurahan (Bajoe, Cellu, Lonrae, Pallette, Panyula, Tibojong, Toro and Waetuo).

 Coat of arms

 The coat of arms of Bone consists of a blue shield with a harrow, anchor, unsheathed kris, rice, cotton plant, and - at the bottom of the shield - the words Kabupaten Bone in red text on a white banner.
 The harrow and rice stand for the agricultural history of the area.
 The anchor signifies Bone's nautical prowess, while its symmetry and location in the middle of the shield represent rationality.
 The kris and red text signify bravery, while the cotton plant represents the Bone people's struggle for independence.
 The white banner stands for purity and holiness.